 In support of Mental Health Awareness Week in May 2019, we wanted to press pause and share some stories from around the WEA as well as our guide to mindfulness.

-Approximately 1 in 4 people in the UK will experience a mental health problem each year.
+Approximately 1 in 4 people in the world will experience a mental health problem each year.
 Mental health problems can affect anyone, without warning, without reason, any day of the year.

 5 Ways to Incorporate Mindfulness Into Your Day